AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * CU cost: `400 => 300`

 ### Strike craft armor upgrades
-> *Main ways to counter strike craft always involve area of effect but that also means that getting strike craft armor upgrades wasn't very impactful at preventing strike craft: `getting quickly wiped by their area of effect counters.*
+> *Main ways to counter strike craft always involve area of effect but that also means that getting strike craft armor upgrades wasn't very impactful at preventing strike craft getting quickly wiped by their area of effect counters.*

 * Added bonus: `30 extra hitpoints per upgrade`
-* CU Cost: `200 => 300`

 ## Quality of life